The edible city: Singapore’s urban and island foragers find food in the wild

 The plunder prompted the National Parks Board (NParks) to institute patrols and put up signs that read in black-and-red letters “no catching of marine creatures”, to preserve the health of the intertidal zone.

-Though only the picking of the rarest shellfish is outlawed, meaning common species are by law, fair game, Mr Syazwan has not been able to shake the feeling of having to look over his shoulder every time he makes for the beach with his mother.
+Though only the picking of the rarest shellfish is outlawed, meaning common species are by law fair game, Mr Syazwan has not been able to shake the feeling of having to look over his shoulder every time he makes for the beach with his mother.

 “We forage in constant fear of being filmed or accused of breaking the law,” he said.